Skip to main content

 Americans of that era were not mistaken in supposing that the ship they were launching was undertaking a voyage of interest far beyond their own borders.
 What an exciting time it was.
 America in the founding generation produced ideas about constitutions and constitutionalism that have had lasting influence at home and abroad.
 Among those ideas were devising ways to ensure the supremacy of constitutions over ordinary laws, envisioning conventions designed specifically to write a constitution, fashioning the separation of powers and checks and balances so as to nurture the rule of law, and giving reality to the Madisonian argument that a republic did not have to be small in order to survive.

-America at the close of the eighteenth century was, to be sure, different in many ways from the mother country and, more generally, from Europe.
+America at the close of the 18th century was, to be sure, different in many ways from the mother country and, more generally, from Europe.
 America was by the time of the Revolution already more democratic.
 The public sphere was markedly different.
 There was no monarchy.
 There was, at the national level, no bureaucracy.
 For most people, politics and government were local.
 There was not a nobility or, indeed, a legally constituted social order.
 And, while states had established churches, already the strictures of establishment were weakening.

 Even so, the founding years of American constitutionalism engendered intense interest throughout the Atlantic world.
 For years, philosophers, especially in France, had talked of liberty and equality.
 Now they could look to Americans as putting those ideas into actual practice.
 Condorcet declared that it was not enough “that the rights of man be written in the books of philosophers.”
 A real-world example was needed: “America has given us this example.”